 4. Start by whisking the egg white very slowly, so that it forms small stabilising bubbles and only whack up the speed when the egg white has reached a good frothy stage.
 You can then increase the speed until the meringue mix reaches stiff peak consistency.
 Make sure the mixture stays put when the bowl is tipped upside-down!
 But don’t over-whisk… The egg white shouldn’t be ‘over-dried’.

-5. Add the hot sugar to the stiff egg white very slowly (1 teaspoon at a time).
-If you add it too quickly, your meringue will flop!
+5. Add the hot dry sugar to the stiff egg white very slowly (1 teaspoon at a time).
+If you add it too quickly, your meringue will flop.
 Once all the sugar has been added, continue to whisk at full speed for at least 5 minutes to achieve a smooth, thick, glossy mixture.

 6. When the mixture is fully whisked, check it by rubbing a small amount between thumb and finger.
 If it feels gritty with sugar grains, it is not ready…. whisk some more.
 The sugar needs to be fully dissolved into the egg white.

 7. Take care with your flavourings.
 Use intense natural flavours, but avoid folding in anything too oily as this will deflate the mixture.

 8. For a really crisp perfect meringue, bake long and low.
 Your oven should be set at about 110 C/225 F/Gas ¼ to carefully and slowly dry out the meringue.
 Don’t keep opening the oven door.
 Sudden changes in temperature may cause the meringue to crack.
 When done, turn off the oven, but leave the meringues in there with the door closed, so that they cool with the oven.

 The verdict?
 This meringue is the stuff of dreams!
 It is light, dry, crisp, airy, melt-in-the-mouth heaven!